 Pros of Using NOI For Investment Properties

-• NOI helps determine the initial value of a potential investment property.
+- NOI helps determine the initial value of a potential investment property.

-• NOI gives investors a good idea of how much revenue to expect moving forward.
+- NOI gives investors a good idea of how much revenue to expect moving forward.

-• NOI shows lenders if the rental property is a safe investment or not.
+- NOI shows lenders if the rental property is a safe investment or not.

 Cons of Using NOI For Investment Properties

-• Future rents and cash flow can be difficult to predict–making NOI sometimes inaccurate.
+- Future rents and cash flow can be difficult to predict, making NOI sometimes inaccurate.

-• NOI may vary based on how the asset and property are managed.
+- NOI may vary based on how the asset and property are managed.

-• Investors use different methods to calculate NOI–it isn’t universal.
+- Investors use different methods to calculate NOI; it isn’t universal.

 Real Estate Formulas with NOI

-NOI can be used as a stand alone metric to determine the value of a potential rental property and its ability to earn cash flow after operating expenses.
+NOI can be used as a stand-alone metric to determine the value of a potential rental property and its ability to earn cash flow after operating expenses.
 But it’s also vital when calculating other helpful real estate formulas.

 The following formulas require NOI:

-• ROI is the amount of return you receive from an investment after expenses.
+- ROI is the amount of return you receive from an investment after expenses.
 ROI is expressed as a percentage.
 NOI / total investment = ROI.

-• Cash-on Cash Returns are calculated pre-tax and measure how much cash you invested compared to the amount of cash flow you receive.
+- Cash-on Cash Returns are calculated pre-tax and measure how much cash you invested compared to the amount of cash flow you receive.
 Annual pre-tax cash flow / total cash invested = cash on cash return.

 Net Operating Income FAQs

-FAQ 1: Operating Income vs. Net Income
+What is Operating Income vs. Net Income?

-Net operating income in real estate is an essential part of analyzing and comparing potential investment properties.
+Net operating income in real estate is essential to analyzing and comparing potential investment properties.
 Having said that, NOI is only useful if it’s accurate.
 For investors buying an existing rental property, it’s a good idea to ask the current owner for all the previous rental information they have.
 And do your own research to find out how much people are charging for rent in places similar to yours.